RobertWilliamsCymro/learn-wagtail-static-website/README.md

 3. Set up base.html summary

-  Details the structure of a Wagtail project, highlighting the 'home' and 'app_name' directories.
+  Details the structure of a Wagtail project, highlighting the 'home' and 'atlas' directories.
 It explains how to modify 'home_page.html' which extends 'base.html' as the Wagtail UI home page.
 It also describes the structure and functionality of 'base.html', including how to load static files, templatetags, and the Wagtail admin interface.

 [Go to Lesson 3 learnings](Lesson-3.md)